Annual Featured Rides

 Grand Tour Saturday Training Rides – Spring through June

 Beginning in late March or early April, these Saturday training rides become increasingly difficult to help riders get ready for the Grand Tour.
 Our pledge: If you ride these trainers faithfully, you should be well prepared for the Grand Tour.
 Check the ride schedule in March or April for the start of the Saturday training rides.
-Guests: bring a signed waiver.
+Guests: bring a signed waiver <link>.
 Free.

 Grand Tour Lite – Mid-September